 The major commercial system providers recently started offering add-ons to equip their probes with automatic tuning and matching.
 These systems contain actuation units that drive the mechanical trimmer capacitors of the probe and are, in turn, controlled by the spectrometer software, which uses a so-called wobble routine to obtain the feedback signal.
 The offered solutions are costly and therefore only practical for probes with a limited number of channels.
-A further drawback is that the commercial systems are designed to drive mechanical trimmers, and therefore are not adaptable to tuning and matching customised probes that for example involve digital capacitors or varactors.
+A further drawback is that the

+- 30 commercial systems are designed to drive mechanical trimmers, and therefore not adaptable to tuning and matching customised probes that for example involve digital capacitors or varactors.
 Moreover, these commercial systems are further limited by the capabilities of the RF channels of the spectrometer, and thus lack the generality needed by the experimentalist.
-So, for instance, an automatic T&M system installed in an NMR spectrometer with a 1H narrow-band channel cannot be used to T&M a 13C coil, or vice versa.

-To overcome these limitations, we considered the availability of off-the-shelf analogue and digital electronic components needed for such a system.
-In this paper, we report our findings and present a compact low-cost accurate Arduinobased automatic tuning and matching system, abbreviated as ArduiTaM.
-Unlike commercial solutions and previously published reports (Hwang and Hoult, 1998; Koczor et al., 2015; Muftuler et al., 2002; Pérez de Alejo et al., 2004; Sohn et al., 2015, 2013) that use either the MR spectrometer or a commercial network analyser for frequency generation and signal processing, our system employs a single chip frequency source covering a useful range of 35 to 4.4 GHz, as well as discrete signal processing electronics, rendering it a completely standalone system capable of tuning and matching almost any relevant NMR/MRI probe channel.
-The ArduiTaM is compatible with most NMR spectrometers, can readily be interfaced via two TTL lines (almost all NMR/MRI systems provide general purpose TTL inputs and outputs that can be arbitrarily programmed by the user), and requires neither software add-ons (like Koczor's work, Koczor et al., 2015) nor hardware alterations.
-The spectrometer probe can thus be brought back to its original state by simply detaching the unit.
+So for instance, an automatic T&M system installed in an NMR spectrometer with a H narrow-band channel cannot be used to T&M a C coil, or vice versa. - 35 To overcome these limitations, we considered the availability of off-the-shelf analogue and digital electronic components needed for such a system.
+In this paper, we report our findings, and present a compact low-cost accurate Arduino-based automatic tuning and matching system, abbreviated as ArduiTaM.
+Unlike commercial solutions and previously published reports Hwang (1998); Koczor (2015); Muftuler (2002); PerezdeAlejo (2004); Sohn (2015, 2013) that use either the MR spectrometer or a commercial network analyser for frequency generation and signal processing, our system employs a single chip frequency - 40 source covering a useful range of 35 MHz to 4.4 GHz, as well as discrete signal processing electronics, rendering it a completely standalone system capable of tuning and matching almost any relevant NMR/MRI probe channel.
+The ArduiTaM is compatible with most NMR spectrometers, can readily be interfaced via two TTL lines (almost all NMR/MRI systems provide general purpose TTL inputs and outputs that can be arbitrarily programmed by the user), and requires neither software add-ons (like Koczor's work Koczor (2015)) nor hardware alterations.
+The spectrometer-probe can thus be brought back to its original

+45 state by simply detaching the unit.

-The ArduiTaM accomplishes T&M using the same principle that one would apply manually, namely, it monitors the signal reflected from the probe (S{11}) and then varies the tune and match capacitors until the minimum signal reflection amplitude occurs at the Larmor frequency.
-This gives it the advantage of being completely independent of the probe's topology, thereby eliminating constraints on the probe, such as the orthogonality of tuning and matching considered in Hwang's paper (Hwang and Hoult, 1998).
-Furthermore, the ArduiTaM can, apart from NMR/MRI experiments, be a handy tool in any RF laboratory, useful to characterise coils, coil arrays, antennas, and impedance matching networks.
+The ArduiTaM accomplishes T&M using the same principle that one would apply manually, namely, it monitors the signal reflected from the probe $(S{11})$ , then varies the tune and match capacitors until the minimum signal reflection amplitude occurs at the Larmor frequency.
+This gives it the advantage of being completely independent of the probe's topology, thereby eliminating constraints on the probe, such as the orthogonality of tuning and matching considered in Hwang's paper Hwang (1998).

+50 Furthermore, the ArduiTaM can, apart from NMR/MRI experiments, be a handy tool in any RF laboratory, useful to characterise coils, coil arrays, antennas, and impedance matching networks.